nadanai263/nadanai263.github.io/_posts/2018-11-15-Getting LinkedIn Data with Python.md

 layout: post
 title: "Getting LinkedIn data with Python"
 date: 2018-11-15
+description: In the same way as for Twitter, we can also get data from LinkedIn.
+Here I show how to interface with LinkedIn's API to access their data.
 ---

 In the same way as for Twitter, we can also get data from LinkedIn.
 Here I show how to interface with LinkedIn's API to access their data.